 “You were his little clone, acting like you were better than everyone.”

 “No way.
 We stopped doing what you expected.
-We knew we wouldn’t meet your standards.
-The key was not to care.”
+We knew we would not meet your standards.
+The key is not to care.”

 “It’s called being a teenager.”

 Dad scowls at Jack for acting like one of the family by interrupting our fight.